AL0YSI0US/city-explorer/README.md

 Shout out to { `TA Chance` } for working with me on degugging my code after I broke it down into seperate components.

 Shout out to { `TA Joe` } for helping me make sense of accessing / displaying error messages.

+Shout out to { `TA Paul` } for helping me make sense of naming conventions while trying to get my front end to access back end data.

 ## Resources